shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_1_legalTeachings.md

 3. **Rate context sufficiency:**

 **✅ SUFFICIENT (Pass):**
-- Citations explain the legal principle clearly
+- Snippets explain the legal principle clearly
 - Court's reasoning is comprehensible
 - Application to facts is shown
 - Lawyer could cite this teaching with confidence
-- Example: Citations include both theoretical articulation AND factual application
+- Example: Snippets include both theoretical articulation AND factual application

 **⚠️ PARTIAL (Borderline):**
 - Understand general concept but missing nuance
 - Theory present but application unclear
 - Some context needed from full decision
-- Example: Citations show what teaching is, but not why court reached this conclusion
+- Example: Snippets show what teaching is, but not why court reached this conclusion

 **❌ INSUFFICIENT (Fail):**
-- Citations too fragmentary
+- Snippets too fragmentary
 - Missing critical reasoning
 - Cannot grasp what teaching actually means
-- Example: Only formal citations without interpretation ("Article 31 applies") or only application without theory
+- Example: Only formal citations without interpretation OR only application without theory

 **Calculate reconstructability rate:**
 ```